 To demonstrate how the WPG rule falls apart, on a 2.5G aquarium, 26W of light would be 10.4 WPG.
 On a 75G aquarium, 220W would be 2.93WPG.
 Both are considered high light tanks, with relatively equivalent plant growing capacity.
 For a smaller tank, the WPG ratio is likely to be skewed due to the fact that plants need a base level of light to grow.
 Combine that with the smaller stature of a 2.5G tank relative to the 75G aquarium, and you don’t need a ton of light.
 A 75G aquarium is 20 inches tall, so much more light is required to penetrate to the bottom of the aquarium.
 Much less and the foreground plants could be leggy, and reach for the surface instead of crawling along the substrate.

-Keeping the height and volume discrepancies in mind, in general, light levels can be determined as follows:
+Keeping the height and volume discrepancies in mind, in general, light levels for fluorescent fixtures can be determined as follows:

 - 0-1 WPG Low Light